Each year, artists from coast to coast pick up their paintbrushes and do what they love to help conserve Canada’s wetlands.

 - Inclusion in our social media mentions, including Facebook and Twitter

-- 430 annual fundraising events historically attended by over 60,000 people each year
+- Promotion and sales opportunities at approximately 400 annual fundraising events attended by more than 52,000 people each year

-- Sealed Bid Auction on ducks.ca and at high-traffic easel sites across the country
+- Auction sales via DUC’s online Sealed Bid Auction and at high-traffic easel sites across the country

 - The Artist of the Year and the Waterfowl Stamp and Print Artist receives an honorarium